 Erdogan also said he had talked to Barack Obama about the issue, and told the US president that "it should be left to the historians, not the politicians," to determine whether the killings constituted genocide.
 Individual US legislators have used the G-word, however.

-, the 100th anniversary of the day the killings began.
+Germany's Bundestag will commemorate the victims Friday, the 100th anniversary of the day the killings began.
 President Joachim Gauck may use the term "genocide" at a religious service Thursday in Berlin.
 However, Turkish Prime Minister Ahmet Davutoglu said he had asked German Chancellor Angela Merkel "to take the initiative" in persuading the Bundestag not to acknowledge the killings as genocide.

 Earlier this month, Turkey recalled its ambassador from the Vatican after Pope Francis described the killings as "the first genocide of the 20th century."